timka1982/ebot7/README.md

 - fetch: this is the task of finding and reading the latest index file.
 - answer: this is the task of finding the nearest neighburs.

-These 2 processes will continue to switch roles indefinitely.
-The main process will always use the subprocess which has most recently finished its fetch process in order to handle requests.
+These 2 processes will switch roles once the fetch process has completed.
+The main process will always use the subprocess which is assigned the role of the answer process in order to handle requests.

 #### Solution 2